GServlet/gservlet-site/content/contribute/_index.md

 * write and test your code
 * commit your changes in your local branch
-* push your changes to your remote branch on Github
+* push your changes to your remote branch on GitHub
 * send us a pull request

 ### Continuous Integration